alliander-opensource/decentralized-auth/docs/technologies.md

 Compared to RSA, NTRU is faster and uses less memory.
 NTRU keys are longer.

-Disadvantage is that roughly 111 characters can be encoded over one IOTA message before the limit is reached that fits in one IOTA message.
+Roughly 111 characters can be encoded over one IOTA message before the limit is reached that fits in one IOTA message.

 For more information about NTRUEncrypt, see: [NTRUEncrypt Wikipedia's page](https://en.wikipedia.org/wiki/NTRUEncrypt).
 For more information on using NTRU with IOTA see [NTRU Key Exchange for IOTA](https://github.com/Noc2/Chiota/wiki/NTRU-Key-Exchange-for-IOTA).